 |Weight||Males 25kg – 30kg, Females 20kg – 25kg|

 |Coat||Coats are Long, with an Outer and Undercoat.|

 |Colour||Fawn, Black, Red, Brown, Sable|

 |Common health issues||Progressive retinal atrophy (PRA), Hip and elbow dysplasia, Cancer, Epilepsy, Hypothyroidism, Retained testicular disease, Skin allergies|

 |Other Names||Belgian Shepherd Laekenois, Chien de Berger Belge, Belgian Shepherd Laekenois|

-These doggies love having a job to complete and because of their energy levels, will need a family who undertake lots of physical activities that these pooches can join in with.
+These dogs love having a job to complete and because of their energy levels, will need a family who undertakes lots of physical activities that these pooches can join in with.
 They are therefore not suitable for ‘hoomans’ who enjoy spending a weekend staying in and relaxing and also quite difficult for first time owners due to the maintenance and time needed to look after them.
 However, they are also very intelligent, which makes them relatively to train.
-Just remember, intelligent doggies will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!
+Just remember, an intelligent dog will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!
 However, with a family that have a good amount of time to spare, they make excellent pets.